containers/podman-desktop/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please explain steps to verify the functionality,
 do not forget to provide unit/component tests -->

-- [ ] Tests are covering the bug-fix or the new feature
+- [ ] Tests are covering the bug fix or the new feature